Why should I visit the dentist regularly?

 I’m terrified of the dentist — what should I do?

 We encourage you to speak with our team.
 We take your fears and concerns seriously and will do all we can to help you feel more comfortable in our office.
 There are many options that we can use to help reduce dental fears and anxieties.
-These strategies include the use of lasers instead of drills for treatment, medications to numb treated areas, sedation dentistry, and a number of techniques to reduce anxiety and mind or body pain (deep breathing, biofeedback, acupuncture, guided imagery and more).
+These strategies include the use of lasers instead of drills for treatment, medications to numb treated areas, and a number of techniques to reduce anxiety and mind or body pain (deep breathing, biofeedback, acupuncture, guided imagery and more).
 Support groups and dentophobia clinics are also available.

 When should my child have their first dental appointment?